 Needle Length and Size

 The cowl begins with a provisional cast-on.
 Once the front pattern is knit, a lining is created and attached to the bottom, or beginning of the cowl using a 3-needle bind-off.
-I’ve never done that.
-But, before the lining is attached, a little embroidery can be added.
+I’ve never done that, *but it was fairly easy.
+Before the lining is attached by casting off, a little embroidery can be added.
 Another new thing for me.